Interview has been edited for clarity.

-The picture that emerged from that was really pretty similar across the board and across different countries.
-In particularly, endometriosis-associated pain affects women to a considerable extent in their daily lives.
-And it also affects their working lives.
+The picture that emerged from that was really pretty similar across the board and across different countries, says Dr. Zondervan.
+“In particular, endometriosis-associated pain affects people who have it to a considerable extent in their daily lives.
+And it also affects their working lives.”

-So clearly, that impacts society, their own working lives, and whichever employer they're working for, but also society at large.
+“So clearly, that impacts society, their own working lives, and also society at large.
 This was a group of women who were surgically diagnosed for the first time with endometriosis, so their symptoms were severe enough for them to receive that diagnosis.
-On average, they experienced about 11 hours a week of reduced effectiveness at work, which is really substantial.
+On average, they experienced about 11 hours a week of reduced effectiveness at work, which is really substantial.”

-Endometriosis similarly impacts people’s lives and the economy.
-I think it is important for that to be recognized.
+“Endometriosis similarly impacts people’s lives and the economy.
+I think it is important for that to be recognized,” says Dr. Zondervan.

-We do not understand enough about how the disease originates.
+“We do not understand enough about how the disease originates,” says Dr. Zondervan.

-For example, there’s some great work of colleagues worldwide that looked at endometriosis disease deposits and found that these don’t just rely on hormones that are circulating through the body, but they produce their own little hormone supplies as well.
-It almost becomes a way for these disease deposits to maintain their growth.
+Dr. Zondervan says, “For example, there’s some great work by colleagues worldwide that looked at endometriosis deposits and found that these don’t just rely on hormones that are circulating through the body, but they produce their own little hormone supplies as well.
+It almost becomes a way for these deposits to maintain their growth.
 The understanding of how that works and how those deposits manage to stay there — I think that knowledge is now accumulating.
-It revolves a lot around local hormonal supply.
+It revolves a lot around local hormonal supply.”

-What we really need to focus on now is to try and see how these deposits get there in the first place and how we can prevent that from happening.
-One line of our work is a very large-scale collaboration with 25 research centers worldwide to try and see what genetics brings to this.
+Dr. Zondervan says that what we really need to focus on now is how these deposits get there in the first place and how we can prevent that from happening.
+“One line of our work is a very large-scale collaboration with 25 research centers worldwide to try and see what genetics brings to this.
 If we understand a bit more about which genes are involved in increasing your risk of disease, that could tell us something about what the underlying biology is.
-And I think for a condition such as endometriosis that is really important; where we have very little knowledge of what the actual disease process is, that can tell us something.
+And I think that’s really important for a condition like endometriosis.
+When we have very little knowledge of what the actual disease process is, that can tell us something.”

-We can all have research hypotheses and go down certain research avenues, but ultimately those are “hunches.” and they might not be true.
-Genetics can give us what we call an unbiased approach into what the underlying causes of this disease are.
-And, hopefully, that will then give us a handle on two important things:
+She adds, “We can all have research hypotheses and go down certain research avenues, but ultimately those are “hunches,” and they might not be true.
+Genetics can give us what we call an unbiased approach into what the underlying causes of this disease are.”

-This is not just an approach in endometriosis: genomics is a field that is burgeoning worldwide to help understand many different diseases.
+Once the genes and biological pathways that are involved are identified, specific drugs to target those pathways can be created.
+According to Dr. Zondervan, this is not just an approach in endometriosis: genomics is a field that is burgeoning worldwide to help understand many different diseases.

-I think another really exciting area in relation to endometriosis, and one that's very complex, is immunology.
-You know the question always is, “How come these endometrial cells that are shed every month manage to stick to the pelvic walls, but they’re not cleared up by the immune system?”
-Why is that?
+“You know the question always is, ‘How come these endometrial cells that are shed every month manage to stick to the pelvic walls, but they’re not cleared up by the immune system?
+Why is that?’
 And there are a lot of groups worldwide that are looking at that specifically and in relation to the inflammation that occurs, which is part of the immune reaction.
-I think trying to understand that process better may help get better treatments into the market.
+I think trying to understand that process better may help get better treatments into the market.”